-Using MySQL with Node.js & the mysql JavaScript Client — SitePoint
+Using MySQL with Node.js and the mysql JavaScript Client — SitePoint

 This seems harmless enough and even returns the correct result:

-we suddenly have access to the entire data set.
-If we then change it to this:
+We suddenly have access to the entire data set.
+Now change it to this:

-const userLandVariable = '4; DROP TABLE employees';
+const userSubmittedVariable = '1; DROP TABLE authors';

-then we’re in proper trouble!
+We’re now in proper trouble!

 The good news is that help is at hand.
 You just have to use the mysql.escape method: